 from plexapi.myplex import MyPlexAccount account = MyPlexAccount('<USERNAME>', '<PASSWORD>') plex = account.resource('<SERVERNAME>').connect() # returns a PlexServer instance

 If you want to avoid logging into MyPlex and you already know your auth token string, you can use the PlexServer object directly as above, by passing in the baseurl and auth token directly.

 from plexapi.server import PlexServer baseurl = 'http://plexserver:32400' token = '2ffLuB84dqLswk9skLos' plex = PlexServer(baseurl, token)

 # Example 1: List all unwatched movies. movies = plex.library.section('Movies') for video in movies.search(unwatched=True): print(video.title)

-# Example 2: Mark all Game of Thrones episodes watched. plex.library.section('TV Shows').get('Game of Thrones').markWatched()
+# Example 2: Mark all Game of Thrones episodes as played. plex.library.section('TV Shows').get('Game of Thrones').markPlayed()

 # Example 3: List all clients connected to the Server. for client in plex.clients(): print(client.title)